Arm#

 Values#

-Arm move to position?#
+arm move to position?#

-The Arm move to position? block returns a Boolean indicating whether the 6-Axis Arm can move to the specified position.
+The arm move to position?
+Boolean block returns whether the 6-Axis Arm can move to a specified x, y, and z coordinate.

 <[Arm1 v] move to position x:[0] y:[0] z:[0] [mm v] ?>